vbp1/pgclone/README.md

 # pgclone (Go Edition)

-**pgclone** is a Go rewrite of the original Bash utility that prepares a physical PostgreSQL replica using high-speed `rsync` file transfer and live WAL streaming.
-It preserves the proven workflow of the shell script while adding type-safe code, rich tests and modern CI/CD.()
+**pgclone** is a Go rewrite of the original Bash utility (https://github.com/vbp1/pgclone.sh) that prepares a physical PostgreSQL replica using high-speed `rsync` file transfer and live WAL streaming.
+It preserves the proven workflow of the shell script.

 ---